cmudig/counterpoint/docs/_posts/2024-04-30-citations.md

 In the below chart, each point represents an IEEE VIS paper published between 1990 and 2022.
 Lighter colors represent more recent publications, and larger bubbles indicate more highly cited papers.
 Select a point to connect it to its immediate references and highlight papers that have been "influenced" by that paper (e.g. papers for whom the selected paper is in their citation ancestry).

+If the chart doesn't load at first, try reloading the page.

 <div id="citation-chart-container"></div>

 <script type="module">